Ocean Sands Water

 Currituck Utility Customers

-To better serve the citizens of Currituck we are moving our payment office to
+To better serve the citizens of Currituck County we have moved our payment office to:

 2878 Caratoke Highway,